 The suit was one of many costumes auctioned in December 2008 during Profiles in History’s annual film memorabilia auction.
 The suit was described accurately but sparingly as “gray three-piece pin stripe suit” and was lot #2991.

 Gittes wears a plain white dress shirt with French cuffs.
-The collars are long and large with a moderate spread, a style from the 1930s that was – luckily enough for the era – fashionable again in the 1970s.
-The double cuffs are fastened together with large flat silver discs.
+The collar has long points with a moderate tie-space spread, a style from the 1930s that was – luckily enough for the costumers – fashionable again in the 1970s.
+The double cuffs are fastened together with large flat silver disc links.